MCCreativeLab/mcc-wrapper/README.md

 }
 dependencies {
     // If you want the latest version use '+'.
-Else you must specify a version. implementation("de.verdox.mccreativelab.mcc-wrapper:api:+")     // If you want to use the api implementation("de.verdox.mccreativelab.mcc-wrapper:vanilla:+") // If you want to use the vanilla implementation based on nms implementation("de.verdox.mccreativelab.mcc-wrapper:paper:+")   // If you want to use the paper implementation based on the vanilla implementation
+Else you must specify a version. implementation("de.verdox.mccreativelab.mcc-wrapper:api:1.21.4-R0.1-SNAPSHOT")     // If you want to use the api implementation("de.verdox.mccreativelab.mcc-wrapper:vanilla:1.21.4-R0.1-SNAPSHOT") // If you want to use the vanilla implementation based on nms implementation("de.verdox.mccreativelab.mcc-wrapper:paper:1.21.4-R0.1-SNAPSHOT")   // If you want to use the paper implementation based on the vanilla implementation
 }

 ```